front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ## `2.11.0` -> `2.12.0`

+### cookies max age config

+`cookieMaxAgeInMonths` configuration in `src/config/website.js` which represents the consent cookie's maxage in months now has a default value of 12 months.
+Previously if left unconfigured the cookie banner will appear to the user everytime he revisits the site.

 ### New icon required

 In this release, a new `eye-off` was added to [the `<Icon>` component](https://gitlab.com/front-commerce/front-commerce/-/blob/main/src/web/theme/components/atoms/Icon/Icon.js).